Anthropology

 Areas of knowledge and skills our program delivers:

-A Final Project, ANTH 4653 - Senior Seminar, provides anthropology majors a capstone experience to use their research skills in applied projects.
+A final project, ANTH 4653 - Senior Seminar, 3 cr, provides students a capstone experience to use their research skills in applied projects.

 Program Coordinator: Dr. Kathryn Milun